 If you are interested in reading vintage romance, I recommend trying an older book from one of your favorite writers.
 The story will be new but there will be familiar elements to the book.
 What drew you to her writing in the first place will still be there.

 Don’t have a favorite author who has written for decades?
-Try one of the books on The 10 Best Romance Novels of All Time, compiled by Reader’s Digest.
+Browse through The 10 Best Romance Novels of All Time list, compiled by Reader’s Digest.

 (images from Amazon.com.
 Note the title theme I picked out?)